OURadar/RadarHub/README.md

 - `RadarHubType.Scope`
 - ...

-In the Javascript space, the definition is passed to the frontend upon a successful connection, the data ingest `frontend/src/components/ingest.js` expects keys like `Control`, `Health`, `Scope`, etc., which nicely maps to the enum names in the Python space.
+In the Javascript space, the definition is passed to the frontend upon a successful connection, the data ingest `frontend/src/components/ingest.js` expects keys like `Control`, `Health`, `Scope`, etc., which nicely maps to the enum names in the C and Python spaces.

 # Developing